hellobrian/sass-recipes/parcel-1/README.md

 Note that in our src/index.html file, we tell it to use our scss file as the linked stylesheet:

 **src/index.html**

 ```html
 <link rel="stylesheet" href="./index.scss" />
 ```

 ## Parcel installs Sass for us

 Spoiler alert!
 Parcel uses index.html as the entry point to all of our external files (scss, js, etc.).
-When we declare as scss file in our html file, Parcel is smart enough to know that it should install `sass` for us if it's missing from our package.json.
+When we declare a scss file in our html file, Parcel knows that it should install `sass` for us if it's missing from our package.json.

 Try running the dev script: